 - Sign in to your Google Ads account.

-- In the top right-hand corner, click the tool icon , then under 'Planning', click Keyword Planner.
+- In the upper right corner, click the Tools & settings icon , then under "Planning" click Keyword Planner.

 - Words or phrases that describe what you're advertising.